Udgin/blog/content/Understand-New-Project.md

 #### Component Details

+When you are joining a project, you are starting to take tasks that are related to a specific component(s) of the system.
+So this paragraph covers a description of components, one by one, as it is a completely independent product.
+It is almost impossible to finish this part as it will grow as you are learning a new project and application/system.

-Describe in a little bit more detail, each of the components that make up the product.
+So each of the components that make up the product should be described here.

 #### Data Model and Storage

-Describe what kinds of data exist, and where they are stored
+This chapter should include a description of any data which is used inside the application/system.
+What types of data is used and how it is used by different part of the application.
+Also this paragraph should cover what kinds of data exist, and where they are stored.

 ### Product Implementation